EyasuTeshome/shifttracker/job-search/JSR-update-and-refine-your-GitHub-profile.md

 Now go to your Student Dashboard and submit the **link to your GitHub Profile** so your coach can review it and give you feedback.

-Remember that coaches may take up to 48 hours to review your assignment and send their comments, so submit your profile as soon as possible.
-You may need the 3 reviews!
+Remember that coaches may take up to 4 days to review your assignment and send their comments, so submit your profile as soon as possible.
+You may need the 2 reviews!

 Please note that you don't need to submit the worksheet, just the link to your profile!